RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 a sort of barebones way--these are the things that make the app an app; whether it's a _good_ app is a different post.

-An app like this can be divided into six areas: access control, User Interface (UI), API logic, application data, logging, and analytics.
-The access control part is the user management system--who can login, and what permission they have to see and interact with data.
-The UI is all of the code and markup that tells your browser what to display (this includes assistive technologies--the way your website interacts with a screen reader for someone with a visual impairment is equally part of "UI").
-The API logic is the code on the server that handles interactions like "add a task" or "mark this task complete."
-The application data is the actual data storage system used to save your todo items--probably a database, but other types of storage, like regular text files on a hard drive, _could_ also do the same job.
-The logging consists of the records that the system keeps about what it does;
+An app like this can be divided into six areas: access control, user interface (UI), API and domain logic, application data, logging, and analytics.
+The _access control_ consists of the user management and permission system--who can log in, and what permission they have to see and interact with data.
+The _UI_ is all of the code and markup that tells your browser what to display (this includes assistive technologies--the way your website interacts with a screen reader for someone with a visual impairment is equally part of "UI").
+The _API and domain logic_ is the code on the server that handles interactions like "add a task" or "mark this task complete."
+The _application data_ is the actual data storage system used to save your todo items--probably a database, but other types of storage, like regular text files on a hard drive, _could_ also do the same job.
+The _logging_ consists of the records that the system keeps about what it does;
-logs are usually written to a text file full of lines like
+logs are usually written to a text file full of lines like the following:
 ```
 2020/09/13 03:30:50.789 [INFO] User testUser added Todo item with ID=a4th983e
 ```
-The analytics system consists of the tools used by whoever is running the app to interpret the logs written by the system and answer questions like "when is the highest traffic period" or "what features do the people who use this app like most?" or "where do people who use this app encounter errors?"
+The _analytics_ system consists of the tools used by whoever is running the app to interpret the logs written by the system and answer questions like "when is the highest traffic period" or "what features do the people who use this app interact with most?" or "where do people who use this app encounter errors?"

 ### Access Control
 Access control includes _Authentication_, _Authorization_, and _Audit_. _Authentication_ (Authn)